hbmarchive/ferris-sweep/readme.md

 The rest of the right side has a number of symbols that can be used in conjunction with the number layer to perform calculations.
-When any of these symbols are tapped the keyboard will return to the **number and navigation layer**.
+When any of these symbols are tapped the keyboard will return to the **navigation layer**.
 This is intended to simplify working with a calculator.
 The positions of the symbols mirror their positions in lower layers.

 Again, the thumb keys remain consistent: the `Space` and `Enter` thumb keys are on the inside and the `Base Layer` thumb key is on the outside left.
 All three